Segregation Before Polarization: How Recommendation Strategies Shape Echo Chamber Pathways: Discussion

 The key feature of this model is the inclusion of a content recommendation algorithm by extending the dynamics of the Hegselmann-Krause (HK) model \cite{hegselmann2002opinion}---a typical bounded confidence model.
 Our work also builds upon a rich body of research that explores variant social network models, focusing on features like network rewiring \cite{sasahara2021social} or recommendation algorithm \cite{santos2021link}.
 By doing so, we mathematically articulate how algorithmic curation of information directly participates in opinion dynamics.
 We demonstrate that opinion-based recommendation systems, by their very design, generate homophily at an algorithmic level, which carries a significant potential to create and amplify echo chambers.

 Notably, with the absence of preferential attachment of either recommendation or following behavior, the simulated model exhibit all the behaviors without showing the emergence of power-law distributions, which are characteristic of many real-world social networks.
+This aligns with \citeauthor{galam2024spontaneous}'s work demonstrating that echo chambers emerge naturally at the end of a local updating process among agents who initially hold different opinions with the absence of preferential attachment\cite{galam2024spontaneous}.

 A particularly interesting and unforeseen finding is the dramatic impact of the repost mechanism (controlled by parameter $p$) on the formation of echo chambers.
 The presence or absence of reposting leads to substantial differences across various sides of echo chambers.
+The drastic difference of opinion peak's count yielded by solely allowing or disallowing reposting in rewiring-paramount cases, as shown in Figure \ref{fig:cluster-and-repost} (c), coincides \citeauthor{conover2011political}'s conclusion that retweeting leads to homogeneous groups while debates and mentions may help maintain cross-group engagement \cite{conover2011political}.
 While some existing models have incorporated reposting behaviors \cite{sasahara2021social, yan2021understanding, larooij2025fix}, a comprehensive comparative study has been lacking.
 This research partially fulfills that gap by treating the repost probability as a core model parameter, revealing its critical role in the interplay between influence and selection.

+In addition, our finding that reposting acts as a critical destabilizer is powerfully corroborated by concurrent research utilizing fundamentally different modeling architectures\cite{oliveira2026mechanistic}, demonstrating that a low innovation probability (analogous to high reposting rate $p$) drastically reduces content diversity and locks the network into polarized states (analogous to a collapsed potential landscape).
+The convergence of these independent methodological approaches provides robust evidence that circulating existing content, rather than generating new ideas, is a primary driver of echo chamber entrenchment.